petabyt/windows-gtk/README.md

 - Note that these files are only for 64 bit Windows.
 - I've only tested it on Windows 7 and 10 (works fine).

-The header files are licenced under the `GNU Lesser General Public License`.
+The header files and DLL files are licenced under the `GNU Lesser General Public License`.
-As far as I can tell, the DLL files are meant to be public domain.